Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Measuring Dispositions Toward EPO

 The DES membership database records are not current or detailed enough to allow us to make demographic comparisons of the respondents to the full DES collaboration.
-It is, however, possible to compare to recent data drawn from the larger astronomy community, such as the American Astronomical Society (AAS) Workforce Survey of 2016 US Members.\footnote{\url{https://aas.org/files/aas\_members\_workforce\_survey\_2017.pdf}} The AAS survey results consist of responses from 1795 AAS members living in the United States.
-Of the AAS respondents, 73\% identified as male compared to 72\% in our survey.
+It is, however, possible to compare to recent data drawn from the larger astronomy community, such as the American Astronomical Society (AAS) Workforce Survey of 2016 US Members.\footnote{\url{https://aas.org/ files/aas_members_workforce_survey.pdf}} The AAS survey results consist of responses from 1795 AAS members living in the U.S. Of the AAS respondents, 73\% identified as male compared to 72\% in our survey.
 One percent of AAS respondents and 3\% of DES respondents preferred not to indicate their gender.
 The distribution of ethnicities for AAS respondents was 84\% white, 9\% Asian, 3.5\% Hispanic or Latino, and 1\% black or African American.
 The corresponding fractions for our DES respondents were 72\%, 10\%, 5\% and 1.5\%.
 Four percent of AAS respondents and 11\% of DES respondents preferred not to indicate their ethnicity.
-Given this comparison, we conclude that our survey sample is fairly representative of the astronomy community in the United States, at least in terms of gender and ethnicity.

-For cases in which we had both hypotheses about response differences between demographic groups and sufficient sample size, we performed chi-squared tests of independence to quantify any significant effects.
-Respondents were grouped as follows: gender [male, female], ethnicity [white, non-white], age [18-30, 31-40, 41+], and academic position [tenured (i.e., Staff Scientist, Faculty/Professor, or Scientist Emeritus), non-tenured (i.e., Undergraduate Student, Graduate Student, or Post-Doc)].
-The results of these tests are presented in Sections~\ref{subsec:time} and~\ref{subsec:md}.
+With respect to employment type, 17\% of AAS respondents were temporary while the remainder were ``Potentially permanent.''
+By contrast, the majority of our DES respondents were temporary (51\% were graduate students or post-docs).
+We conclude that our survey appears to sample similar demographics to those captured in the recent AAS survey of US members in terms of gender and ethnicity, but that our respondents contain a much higher fraction of people with temporary employment.
+To explore questions for which we had hypotheses about response differences between demographic groups (and for which there was sufficient sample size), respondents were separated into several categories: gender [male, female], ethnicity [white, non-white], age [18-30, 31-40, 41+], and position [permanent (i.e., Staff Scientist, Faculty/Professor, or Scientist Emeritus), temporary (i.e., Undergraduate Student, Graduate Student, or Post-Doc)].
+We note that since age and position are strongly correlated, is it difficult to disentangle which of them is the dominant effect in any observed correlations.